Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 The flavor is a typical, mildly sweet gingerbread.
 No bitterness or fake-ness here, just regular gingerbread.
 Yawn.

-Unfortunately, it’s quite bland unless you add some topping to it because, as it is, that icing is just as hard and even more unflavorful than the cookie itself.
+Unfortunately, it’s quite bland unless you add some topping, because, as it is, the icing is just as hard and even less flavorful than the cookie itself.

 Cool looking, but a generic, hard cookie that feels like it’s about to go stale any day.